 The urine tests are often invalidated in courtrooms in Tampa because of human error that can occur when the test is administered, during the storage or transportation of the sample, or at the laboratory during the testing of the sample.
 If any of the strict procedures are not followed properly then the urine test may not be admissible at trial.

 The prosecutor for the State Attorney’s Office in Hillsborough County, through expert testimony, will attempt to show the urine test indicates that the defendant was impaired while driving.

-The urine test measures traces of alcohol or drugs in the system.
+The urine test measures trace amounts of alcohol or drugs in the system.
 It is often an inaccurate way of estimating the blood alcohol content.
-After all, the Florida Statute dealing with the "per se" method of proving DUI deals with blood alcohol content, not urine alcohol content.
+After all, the Florida Statute dealing with the “per se” method of proving DUI deals with blood alcohol content, not urine alcohol content.

 An expert called by the prosecutor at trial may try and argue that scientific evidence suggests that the concentration of alcohol in the urine correlates to the concentration of blood alcohol content.